 Justice Malhotra began her legal profession in 1983 and she specialises in arbitration law.
 She was empanelled as an Arbitrator with the Indian Council of Arbitration and served as a member of the High-Level Committee appointed to review the Institutionalisation of the Arbitration Mechanism in India.
 She has authored the 2014 edition of the commentary The Law and Practice of Arbitration in India.

-In Navtej Singh Johar v Union of India the Supreme Court struck down Section 377 of the Indian Penal Code and decriminalised same-sex relations between consenting adults.
+In Navtej Singh Johar v Union of India, the Supreme Court struck down Section 377 of the Indian Penal Code and decriminalised same-sex relations between consenting adults.
 Justice Malhotra stated that ‘History owes an apology to the members of this community and their families, for the delay in providing redressal for the ignominy and ostracism that they have suffered through the centuries.
 The members of this community were compelled to live a life full of fear of reprisal and persecution.’

-Justice Malhotra wrote the sole dissenting opinion in Indian Young Lawyers’ Association v State of Kerala (Sabarimala Temple Entry case).
-She held that the right to equality under Article 14 does not override the fundamental right to religion under Article 25, irrespective of whether the religious practise falling under Article 25 is rational.
+Justice Malhotra wrote the sole dissenting opinion in the Indian Young Lawyers’ Association v State of Kerala (Sabarimala Temple Entry case).
+She held that the right to equality under Article 14 does not override the fundamental right to religion under Article 25, irrespective of whether the religious practice falling under Article 25 is rational.
 She questioned the entertainment of the Writ Petition since the petitioners were not worshippers of the Sabarimala temple and lacked standing.

 In Jarnail Singh v Lachhmi Narain Gupta the Supreme Court ruled that the 2006 Nagaraj judgment need not be referred to a seven-judge Bench.
-However, it invalidated the conclusion in the Nagaraj judgment that the State collect quantifiable data to show the backwardness of Scheduled Castes and Scheduled Tribes.
+However, it invalidated the conclusion in the Nagaraj judgment that the State collected quantifiable data to show the backwardness of Scheduled Castes and Scheduled Tribes.